moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

     </center>

-- In the **Responses section,** a **200 response** indicates that the request was successful, and the API is returning data as expected.
-The response schema is in **application/json** format, which means the data will be returned in JSON format.
+- In the **Responses section**, a **200 response** indicates that the request was successful, and the API is returning data as expected.
+The response schema is in **application/json** format, meaning the data will be returned in JSON format.
 The response schema defines the structure of the data returned when the API responds with a **200 (OK)** status.

     <center>
     <img src="/interfaces/data_product_hub/discovery/image%20(36).png" alt="DPH" style="width:20rem; border: 1px solid black;" />